rix0rrr/serve-npm-tarballs/README.md

 # serve-npm-tarballs

-A teensy little utility to serve NPM tarballs right before they're published.
+A teensy little utility to serve NPM tarballs for testing purposes.

 If you want to integration tests your (set of) NPM tarballs, you might run into behaviors of `npm install` that are slightly different depending